sourcenetwork/defradb/README.md

 }
 ```

-This will only return user documents which have a value for the `points` field *Greater Than or Equal to* (`_ge`) 50.
+This will return only user documents which have a value for the `points` field *Greater Than or Equal to* (`_ge`) 50.

 ## Obtain document commits

 Internally, data is handled by MerkleCRDTs, which convert all mutations and updates a document has into a graph of changes; similar to Git.
 The graph is a [MerkleDAG](https://docs.ipfs.io/concepts/merkle-dag/), which means all nodes are content-identifiable with, and each node references its parents CIDs.

-To get the most recent commit in the MerkleDAG for a document with a DocKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, submit the following query:
+To get the most recent commit in the MerkleDAG for a document with a DocKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, submit:
 ```gql
 query {
   latestCommits(dockey: "bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab") {